 International students must contact the international admissions advisor for instructions about how to start the admissions process at a distance before arriving on campus or in the U.S.

 The following requirements must be fulfilled for an applicant to be considered for an F-1student visa Certificate of Eligibility (Form I-20):

-Complete and submit a Lee College Admissions Application for International Students (Not available on-line and must be requested from the international admissions advisor)
+Complete and submit a Lee College Admissions Application for International Students.
+(Not available online; must be requested from the international admissions advisor.)

 Submit proof of high school completion.
 An evaluation from a NACES approved evaluating agency is required.
-(A partial list is attached).
+(A partial list is can be found here).
 If the student has attended another U.S. college, an official transcript and completed transfer letter from that institution are required.